 The industry as a whole has made significant progress in advancing animal welfare in recent years including:

 - An overhaul of the Code of Practice for the Care and Handing of Pullets and Laying Hens, initiated by the Egg Farmers of Canada, was completed in 2017.
 In addition to advancing welfare requirements in key areas such as barn environment, health and husbandry practices as well as handling and transportation, the Code of Practice mandates the phase out of conventional cages.
 This move represents the most significant change ever to egg production in Canada.
 More information on the transition to alternative hen housing is available here.

 - A fundamental overhaul of the Code of Practice for the Care and Handling of Pigs, initiated by the Canadian Pork Council (CPC), was completed in 2014.
 It includes recommendations and requirements for husbandry practices, transportation, feed and overall animal health.
 Since then, the proportion of sows housed in group housing has more than tripled.

-- Work to develop the first Code of Practice for the Care and Handling of Farmed Salmonids, initiated by the Canadian Aquaculture Industry Alliance, promoting responsible animal care standards for farmed fish in Canada.
+- The first ever Code of Practice for the Care and Handling of Farmed Salmonids, initiated by the Canadian Aquaculture Industry Alliance, was completed in 2021.
+The Code promotes responsible animal care standards for farmed fish in Canada.

 Animal welfare resources for retailers

 The Animal Health and Welfare Committee is a member working group comprised of retail members working within roles that include government relations, public affairs, sustainability, corporate social responsibility, ethical sourcing and public relations.
 The committee’s aim is to help retail members grow and develop their respective animal health and welfare programs; to facilitate the sharing of pre-competitive best-practices between members; and to learn about animal-care programs within the protein-commodity industries that members sell within their businesses.
 Join this committee.